How to build a wood fired ceramic kiln

 All the books about building pottery kilns/

-I managed to burn it two times before the winter & snow were coming, and now I hardly can wait for the spring so I continue working.
+I managed to fire the kiln two times before the winter & snow were coming, and now I can hardly wait for the spring to continue the work, see the progress on my new kiln here:

 Hard metal saw to cut any kind of bricks

-I read that bricks will move a bit (expand) as the kiln gets hot, and correctly enough you will get bigger glitches between the bricks when the kiln reaches high temperatures.
+When the kiln gets hot the bricks expand a little, making glitches between the bricks.
+The hotter it gets, the bigger the glitches will be.
 Remember to secure the kiln, I use steel wires.
 I found it to be strong enough to keep this small kiln together.

 Securing the kiln with steel wires